Hi there!

 Or, you can do an easy walk in the morning and a different walk in the afternoon!

-I have been to Juneau by cruise ship 6 times (mostly on Princess cruise ships but also NCL), and here are my picks for easy walks to do!
+I have been to Juneau by cruise ship 7 times (mostly on Princess cruise ships but also NCL and Cunard), and here are my picks for easy walking you can do in Juneau on your own from the cruise port!
+These are easy walks you can do with a half day in Juneau.

 1. Nugget Falls